(photo credit @mwindow)

 What are some of the nuances of Twitter’s Japanese audience?

 In Japan, much more than other countries, people use Twitter to discuss products.
 Many websites’ reviews may not accurately depict what a product is really like, so Japanese people use Twitter like a search engine to see what real people are saying.
 Because of this, Japanese businesses have a lot of success promoting their merchandise on Twitter.

 Businesses here also tend to create Twitter accounts before they make a website for their business.
 Websites can be expensive and tedious to maintain.
 But a free Twitter account gives businesses the internet presence they want, and a customer service portal.

 What’s something you’re working on, that you’re excited about?

 We currently appear on a J-WAVE radio morning show, every Monday–Thursday.
 On Mondays we talk about Twitter Ads, on Tuesdays we highlight what celebrities are doing on Twitter, on Wednesdays listeners join contests with a specific hashtag, and so on.
 The host, Mr. Bessho, is a really well known actor.
 It’s exciting.

-Check out a Periscope of the show!
+Check out a video from the show!

 Any advice from Japanese businesses that could be adapted globally?

 Talk casually.
 Japanese people can find it pushy if companies Tweet only about their products, and businesses have learned to vary their Tweets.
 Around 80% of your Tweets should be about your environment: current events in your city, industry, or country, the weather, your staff, holidays, etc. The remaining 20% should highlight products and services.
 The exact balance is probably different in every country, but it’s something to keep in mind.